endormi/awesome-dj/README.md

 You don’t need to spend hours customizing it to build a simple application or a prototype since all of the essentials are already available.
 But if you need additional features for a more complex app, there are well over 4,000 packages for Django to cover profiling, testing, and debugging.
 The framework also has tool packages for working with cutting-edge technology such as data analysis, AI, and machine learning.

+1. The Model Layer
+2. The Views Layer
+3. The Template Layer
+4. The Development Process
+5. Security
+6. The Admin
+7. Forms

 ## Security 🔒

 By default, Django prevents most common security mistakes: